 While UMass Memorial provides several pension options to help you get the most out of retirement, selecting the most appropriate option for your specific retirement planning needs can be tricky.
 Should I choose a Single Life Annuity?
 A Lump Sum?
 Which is better for my situation a 66 2/3 Joint & Survivor Annuity (J&S)?
 75%?
 100%?
 What are the pros and cons of choosing a 5 or 10 years Certain and Continuous Annuity versus a J&S Annuity if I am married?

-One of the biggest mistakes I see is choosing a pension option without first determining how the various pension alternatives will integrate with your, and if your married, your spouse’s social security claiming strategy, other available retirement income sources, potential retiree healthcare costs, your desired retirement lifestyle, and your current health status.
+One of the biggest mistakes I see is choosing a pension option without first determining how the various pension alternatives will integrate with your, and if you’re married, your spouse’s social security claiming strategy, other available retirement income sources, potential retiree healthcare costs, your desired retirement lifestyle, and your current health status.

 And if that wasn’t enough pressure, your pension option decision is irreversible.
 That means you’re stuck with the choice you make throughout your retirement even if your circumstances change.